If I am a victim, can I terminate my lease early?

 - You have to give the landlord a copy of one of the following documents along with the notice described above:

 - a “permanent” 50B domestic violence protective order or a 50C civil no-contact order;

-- a criminal order that restrains (forbids) a person from contacting you (this could be a pre-trial release order or a criminal judgment or restraining order); or
+- a criminal order that restrains a person from contacting you – this could be a pre-trial release order or a criminal judgment or restraining order; or

-- If you are a victim of domestic violence or sexual assault (doesn't apply to stalking victims), you must also give the landlord a copy of a safety plan (a written plan on ways to keep you safe) along with the documents mentioned above.
+- Only if you are a victim of domestic violence or sexual assault, you must also give the landlord a copy of a written “safety plan” along with the documents mentioned above.
 The safety plan has to:

 - be provided by a domestic violence or sexual assault program that is recognized by the Council for Women;